antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 - GLOBAL CHANCE OR PER WEAPON?
 - DOES THE STAT EXIST ON ARMOR?
 IF YES: DOES IT AFFECT BOTH WEAPONS? --->

+### Mana
+The maximum amount of Mana.
+It can be consumed to use Skills.

+### Mana stolen per Hit
+Replenishes Mana when hitting an enemy with a Physical Attack.
+The amount of replenished Mana is based on the Physical damage dealt.

+### Replenish Mana
+Increases your base regeneration rate defined by the amount of Mana you have by a percentage.

 ### Enhanced Damage
 Increases your Physical damage percentually on weapons that have this stat.